-The SCS1:SCS0 bits allow the selection of one of three clock sources for power managed modes.
+The SCS1:SCS0 bits allow the selection of one of three clock sources for power-managed modes.
 They are:

-- the primary clock, as defined by the FOSC3:FOSC0 configuration bits - the secondary clock (the Timer1 oscillator) - the internal oscillator block (for RC modes)
+- the primary clock, as defined by the FOSC3:FOSC0 Configuration bits - the secondary clock (the Timer1 oscillator) - the internal oscillator block (for RC modes)

-3.1.2 ENTERING POWER MANAGED MODES
+3.1.2 ENTERING POWER-MANAGED MODES

-Switching from one power managed mode to another begins by loading the OSCCON register.
+Switching from one power-managed mode to another begins by loading the OSCCON register.
 The SCS1:SCS0 bits select the clock source and determine which Run or Idle mode is to be used.
 Changing these bits causes an immediate switch to the new clock source, assuming that it is running.
 The switch may also be subject to clock transition delays.
 These are discussed in Section 3.1.3 "Clock Transitions and Status Indicators" and subsequent sections.

-Entry to the Power Managed Idle or Sleep modes is triggered by the execution of a SLEEP instruction.
+Entry to the power-managed Idle or Sleep modes is triggered by the execution of a SLEEP instruction.
 The actual mode that results depends on the status of the IDLEN bit.

-Depending on the current mode and the mode being switched to, a change to a power managed mode does not always require setting all of these bits.
+Depending on the current mode and the mode being switched to, a change to a power-managed mode does not always require setting all of these bits.
 Many transitions may be done by changing the oscillator select bits, or changing the IDLEN bit, prior to issuing a SLEEP instruction.
 If the IDLEN bit is already configured correctly, it may only be necessary to perform a SLEEP instruction to switch to the desired mode.

-TADLE 5-1.
-FUVE OSC CON Bits Module Clocking Mode IDLEN (1) <7> SCS1:SCS0 <1:0> CPU Peripherals Available Clock and Oscillator Source Sleep 0 N/A Off Off None - All clocks are disabled PRI_RUN N/A 00 Clocked Clocked Primary - LP, XT, HS, HSPLL, RC, EC and Internal Oscillator Block (2) .
-This is the normal full power execution mode.
-SEC_RUN N/A 01 Clocked Clocked Secondary - Timer1 Oscillator RC_RUN N/A lx Clocked Clocked Internal Oscillator Block (2) PRI_IDLE 1 00 Off Clocked Primary - LP, XT, HS, HSPLL, RC, EC SEC_IDLE 1 01 Off Clocked Secondary - Timer1 Oscillator RC_IDLE 1 1x Off Clocked Internal Oscillator Block (2)
+TADLE 0-1.
+Mada OSCCON l Bits<7,1:0> Module Clocking Available Clock and Oscillator Source Mode IDLEN (1) SCS1:SCS0 CPU Peripherals Available Clock and Oscillator Source Sleep 0 N/A Off Off None - All clocks are disabled PRI_RUN N/A 00 Clocked Clocked Primary - LP, XT, HS, HSPLL, RC, EC and Internal Oscillator Block (2) .
+This is the normal full-power execution mode.
+SEC_RUN N/A 01 Clocked Clocked Secondary - Timer1 Oscillator RC_RUN N/A 1x Clocked Clocked Internal Oscillator Block (2) PRI_IDLE 1 00 Off Clocked Primary - LP, XT, HS, HSPLL, RC, EC SEC_IDLE 1 01 Off Clocked Secondary - Timer1 Oscillator RC_IDLE 1 1x Off Clocked Internal Oscillator Block (2)

-TABLE 3-1: POWER MANAGED MODES
+TABLE 3-1: POWER-MANAGED MODES